lolaedun/meditation/README.md

 I chose affirmations that work well for both children and adults to make it a family friendly space.
 #### Time Select buttons

 There are three time options to choose from which will activate the countdown timer.
-These timing options are suitable for the beginner meditator, the busy parent or personal lifestyle and for children to get comfortable with the idea of taking short times out of their day to go within.
+These timing options are suitable for the beginner meditator, the busy parent or personal lifestyle and for children to get comfortable with the idea of taking short times out of their day to go within on a daily basis.

 #### Timer countdown